 The relationship ‘between texts’.

-No work of literature stands entirely alone.
+Works of art don’t exist in isolation.
 Readers bring a lot to a story, including their entire lives until that point, but also every story they’ve ever been exposed to.
 When an author points the reader’s attention to another text, this technique is known as ‘intertextuality’.